PowerClerk Support Center

 • DateTime – used for a Date field on a Form

 Please Note: Defining the Request and Response fields will not create Data Fields on PowerClerk.
-This will need to be done on a Form before you can configure the Web Adapter to PowerClerk data fields.
+This will need to be done on a Form before you can configure the Web Connector to PowerClerk data fields.

 Edit Web Adapter dialog

-Figure 2: Edit Web Adapter dialog
+Figure 2: Edit Web Connector dialog

-Connecting, Testing, and Enabling the Web Adapter
+Connecting, Testing, and Enabling the Web Connector

 Testing new Web Adapter

-Figure 4: Testing new Web Adapter
+Figure 4: Testing new Web Connector

 The sample configuration below demonstrates the settings which need to be defined to successfully connect to the utility-specific web service.
-Setting Support Email Alias allows users to define an email address to receive notifications and error messages in the context of this new web adapter.
+Setting Support Email Alias allows users to define an email address to receive notifications and error messages in the context of this new web connector.
 Connections also allow users to define a dedicated Production URL endpoint and Test Environment URL endpoint with unique authentication credentials for both.
-This will allow you to utilize your program’s Test Environment to facilitate testing Web Adapter changes separately from your ongoing Production Environment.
+This will allow you to utilize your program’s Test Environment to facilitate testing Web Connector changes separately from your ongoing Production Environment.
 If a Relative URL is provided, it will be concatenated to the Base URL.
 In the example below, if the Base URL is “/path” and the Base URL is “https://example.com”, the Relative URL will be appended to the Base URL to create “https://example.com/path”:

 Connecting to utility-specific web service